 A new component of this project is the Honey Badger, a light weight compute module that works in Open Vault Storage (Knox).
 By leveraging the Open Vault platform, Honey Badger turns Knox from a JBOD into a light weight storage server.
 It is a simple and cost-effective solution for those application software that don't request very strong compute capability.
-Chapter 17 listed several typical use cases at system level for reference.

 Honey Badger comes with a modularized design concept: by adopting the new version Micro-Server card, it maximizes the flexibility to accept different compute modules for different use cases, also enables the capability to upgrade the compute and the storage subsystem in different pace.
-For the network interface, Honey Badger also supports the same OCP mezzanine cards as the OCP servers: 10G Ethernet now and will be 40G/50G Ethernet in future.
+For the network interface, Honey Badger also supports the same OCP mezzanine cards as the OCP servers: 10G Ethernet now and will be 40G Ethernet in future.